A6GibKm/ConfettiSuite/README.md

 The Ultimate confetti suite for prot warriors.

+The Confetti Suite shows tasteful confetti when a shield slams hits for over a million.

 ### Installation
 To install place the ConfettiSuite folder inside `..."WoW Directory"\Interface\AddOns\"PLACE IT HERE"`

-The Confetti Suite shows tasteful confetti when a shield slams hits for over a million.
+### Usage
+Use /confetti to open the configuration window (work in progress)

 ![Mxszdfs](http://i.imgur.com/Mxszdfs.jpg)
 <!-- http://imgur.com/a/KI4gh -->